umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-01-06-releasenotes.md

 ### [New Project Overview Page](../getting-started/project-overview.md)

 You are now able to access a simpler project overview page for each of your projects.
-Initially are able to see basic information such as name, alias, **plan and project status**.
-In the future, we are likely to add more project related information that currently isn’t presented in the portal.
+Initially, you can see basic information such as name, alias, **plan and project status**.
+In the future, we will likely add more project-related information that currently is not presented in the portal.

 ![New Project Overview Page](https://user-images.githubusercontent.com/93588665/149168523-088b58f1-5a04-43ff-9ac5-f30b62c74e4e.gif)